African players in Europe: Iheanachos goal streak - Latest football news in Nigeria

 Ndidi plays for Leicester City in the Premier League and is considered one of the most

 underrated players.
-He has been a critical cog in the team's wheel, helping Leicester qualify for the Europa League last season with his defensive skills.
-Ndindi is also among the best defensive midfielders in Europe, with an average of 2.2 interceptions, 3.5 tackles, and winning two aerials in every game.
+He has been a critical cog in the team’s wheel, helping Leicester qualify for the Europa League last season with his defensive skills.
+Ndidi is also among the best defensive midfielders in Europe, with an average of 2.2 interceptions, 3.5 tackles, and winning two aerials in every game.

 In the current season, the foxes had managed to pick 50% of the points when Ndidi wasn’t on the pitch compared to 75 % whenever he played.
 His transfer from Genk in the 2017 summer for a fee of 20 million Euros seems like a bargain since he is currently worth more than twice the price.